Rebooting the economy – sustainability, growth, and climate action delivered by the bioeconomy

 - Toolkits of assessed, scalable and actionable bioeconomy solutions that economic growth and regional development and could be implemented in the context of Covid-19 recovery plans at national and regional level.

 - Recommendations for policy makers on the importance of the bioeconomy for the development of Green Deals and recovery plans.

 - Exchange of good practices of practical bioeconomy solutions from different continents for the long-term goals of climate neutrality and economic prosperity.

-- High-level opening followed by 5-minute introduction of the five panelists.
+- High-level opening followed by welcome pitches of the four panellists

-- Four breakout groups, covering the land-based bioeconomy, blue bioeconomy, the bioeconomy in the regions/at regional level, and the role of the bioeconomy in developing countries .
+- Four breakout groups, covering the land-based bioeconomy, blue bioeconomy, the bioeconomy at the local level, and the role of the bioeconomy in developing countries .

-- Feedback to the plenary from the breakout groups will be discussed amongst the panelists in the closing plenary.
+- Feedback to the plenary from the breakout groups will be discussed amongst the panellists in the closing plenary.
 To this end, each of the panellists will attend one of the breakout groups.

-- Interactive tools, such as Slido, will be used to guarantee the participation of all participants.
+- Interactive tools, such as Slido and Mentimeter, will be used to guarantee the participation of all participants.